functorz-tech/momen_doc/deployment/log_service.md

 # Log Service

 **Scope:** The log service aims to capture all key information within the system.
-Currently, the scope of log service ranges from actionflow, database access, ai, api, trigger, gateway, deployment and publishing to GraphQL related records.
+Currently, the scope of the log service ranges from actionflow, database access, AI, API, trigger, gateway, deployment, and publishing to GraphQL-related records.

 **Storage Capacity:** The log service offers varying storage capacities based on the project version, measured in days:

 * Free Plan: 1 day
 * Basic Plan: 7 days
 * Pro Plan: 30 days

 ## Access Log Service